chuongtran01/Simple-Music-Player/README.md

 ## Description

 A simple music player that you can play songs, replay the current song, and shuffle the songs.
+The app is also able to save your choice after refreshing the page.

 #### Technologies